-Shareholder Action Notice: The Schall Law Firm Encourages Investors in Grab Holdings Limited with Losses of $100,000 to Contact the Firm
+SHAREHOLDER ACTION NOTICE: The Schall Law Firm Encourages Investors in Grab Holdings Limited with Losses of $100,000 to Contact the Firm

-Los Angeles, California--(Newsfile Corp. - April 25, 2022) - The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Grab Holdings Limited ("Grab" or "the Company") GRAB for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, CA / ACCESSWIRE / April 1, 2022 / The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Grab Holdings Limited ("Grab" or "the Company") GRAB for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company's securities between November 12, 2021 and March 3, 2022, inclusive (the ''Class Period''), are encouraged to contact the firm before May 16, 2022.